chen-gz/chen-gz.github.io/content/codeforces/Codeforces Round 1035 (Div. 2)/A. Add or XOR.md

 ---
-title: "A. Add or XOR"
+title: A. Add or XOR
-type: "docs"
+type: docs
 math: true
 ---